B10715018/eCloudDay1/README.md

 3. If all checks are passed, you may continue to create a pull request or else you need to fix your code first

+## New Version (OOP Version)

+1. Make sure that you activate the virtual environment by executing this command `source venv/bin/activate`

+2. To begin with execute this command in your working directory `python setup.py install`.
+This will make all the files in `utils` folder becoming a global package inside the virtual environment

+3. Now execute the `collect.py` file inside the `command` folder by running `python ./command/collect.py` to retrieve all the data

+4. The design of class diagram can be find in `docs` folder in `classdiagram.png`

 # THANK YOU